Angeles City Council

-The Angeles City Council (Kapampangan: Sangguniang Panlungsod ning Angeles) is Angeles City's legislature.
-It is composed of 12 members, including the Vice Mayor who acts as the Presiding Officer ex officio, 10 elected city councilors from the lone district and two councilors elected from the ranks of barangay (neighborhood) chairmen and the Sangguniang Kabataan (SK; youth councils).
+The Angeles City Council (Kapampangan: Sangguniang Panlungsod ning Angeles; Tagalog: Sangguniang Panlungsod ng Angeles) is the legislature of Angeles City; a highly urbanized city in the Province of Pampanga, Philippines.
+It is composed of 12 councilors, with 10 councilors elected at-large and two councilors elected from the ranks of barangay (neighborhood) chairmen and the Sangguniang Kabataan (SK; youth councils).
+The presiding officer of the council is the Vice Mayor, who is an ex-officio member elected city-wide.

+Similar with other local legislatures, the council is responsible for creating city ordinances under Angeles' jurisdiction.
+The mayor has the power to veto proposed ordinances, but the council can override it with a two-thirds supermajority.

 History

 The Angeles City Council traces its origins to the early 20th century during the American colonial period, when the Philippine Commission introduced municipal governments under the Philippine Commission Act No. 82 (1901).
 Angeles, then a municipality in Pampanga, had a municipal council composed of a presidente (mayor), vice presidente, and councilors (vocales) who served under American-appointed supervision.

 On January 1, 1964, Angeles was converted into a chartered city through Republic Act No. 3700, signed into law by President Diosdado Macapagal, a native of Pampanga.
 This granted the city its own Sangguniang Panlungsod (City Council), modeled after the national legislative system.
 The first council under the chartered city law had both appointed and elected members, with the Vice Mayor serving as the Presiding Officer.

 In 1998, RA 8509 redefined Angeles as a highly urbanized city (HUC) and reaffirmed its independent charter, separating it administratively from the province of Pampanga.
 This elevated the status of the Sangguniang Panlungsod, giving it jurisdiction over a rapidly growing city economy and a more complex urban population.